s-n-b-n/Dissertation2020/README.md

 <br>This application runs throught the Jupyter Notebook file scripted by Python.
 How does it work?

+0. Check the 'run.ipynb' file first.
+It's an operation file.
 <br>1.
 Change the 'image_route' and 'side_image_route' with the route of images the user wants to put. <br>
 (The default images are set and you can try these if you want to check the running of the app without other images.
 Yes.
 They are me.
 I should have tightened my abdomen.)
 <br>2.
 Change 'output_route' to the name of file you want to get.
 Normally .png, .jpg are the safe options.